ryanw-mobile/GMap2ICal/README.md

 This App is fully functional.

-* 155 unit tests written as at 29 Aug 2022 to protect changes
+* 159 unit tests written as at 2 Sep 2022 to protect changes
 * Unit tests for composable functions (adding, but limited assertions available)
 * Dependency Injection: Dagger 2
 * Integrate SQLite (`SQLDelight`) as preferences store, and Google Maps Place API caches
-* Considering okio as Java.io replacement

 ## Background